Animate Code Using TypeScript

 Shiki Magic Move

-Shiki Magic Move is a low-level library for animating code blocks using Shiki for syntax highlighting.
+Shiki Magic Move is a low-level library for animating code blocks using Shiki for syntax highlighting, so it only provides framework wrappers and doesnโ€™t have instructions on how to create a TypeScript renderer.

-In this post Iโm going to show you how you can use TypeScript to create smoothly animated code blocks using Shiki Magic Move.
+In this post Iโ€™m going to show you how to create a TypeScript renderer using Shiki Magic Move for smoothly animated code blocks.

 Animating Code Blocks Using TypeScript